“Let the beauty you love be what you do. There are a hundred ways to kneel and kiss the ground.”- Rumi

 PACT (Psychobiological Approach to Couples Therapy)

-I have completed one year of a two year training for PACT.
+I have completed one year of training for PACT.
 PACT is a powerful and very effective therapy model for couples developed by Dr. Stan Tatkin, www.stantatkin.com.
 Dr. Tatkin wrote the books “Wired for Love” and “Love and War in Intimate Relationships.”
 PACT’s lively model for working with couples emphasizes developmental neuroscience, arousal regulation and attachment theory.
 What this means, is that the PACT model can help couples and individuals understand how the others’ brain works and therefore how we react in relationships.
 It looks at how we bond (or don’t) in relationships based on our early experiences with our primary caregivers and how those patterns affect our current relationships.

 Gestalt is an expressive form of therapy that explores how you make contact with the world and create blocks to this contact.
 It invites full expression through the body, the voice or art of what is true in the present moment through a variety of expressive techniques.
 Gestalt helps you to see how you can take personal responsibility for areas in your life that are not working and helps you to see how you can change that.